 This strategy is worth considering in any tax year, as it allows you to eliminate the capital gains tax you would need to pay when you eventually sell the appreciated asset, in addition to providing a deduction (if you itemize) equal to the fair market value of the asset when you donate it.
+You may decide to employ this strategy after selling your nonprofitable investments at a loss (tax-loss harvesting).

 Note that a deduction limit of 30% of your adjusted gross income (AGI) applies to these types of donations, whereas most cash donations have a higher 60% limit.
 However, you can carry over the deduction for five tax years, should it exceed the limit.